Skip to main content

 # # #

-USITC Institutes Section 337 Investigation of Certain Pickup Truck Folding Bed Cover Systems and Components Thereof
+USITC Institutes Section 337 Investigation of Certain Food Processing Equipment and Packaging Materials Thereof

-The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain pickup truck folding bed cover systems and components thereof.
+The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain food processing equipment and packaging materials thereof.
 The products at issue in the investigation are described in the Commission’s notice of investigation.

-The investigation is based on a complaint filed by Extang Corporation and Laurmark Enterprises Inc. d/b/a BAK Industries, both of Ann Arbor, MI, on December 7, 2018.
-The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain pickup truck folding bed cover systems and components thereof that infringe patents and trademarks asserted by the complainants.
-The complainants request that the USITC issue a temporary exclusion order and temporary cease and desist orders, and a permanent general exclusion order, or in the alternative a permanent limited exclusion order, and permanent cease and desist orders.
+The investigation is based on a second amended complaint filed by 3-A Sanitary Standards, Inc., of McLean, VA, on June 3, 2019.
+The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain food processing equipment and packaging materials thereof by reason of false advertising and unfair competition under Section 43(a) of the Lanham Act.
+The complainant requests that the USITC issue a general exclusion order, or in the alternative a limited exclusion order, and cease and desist orders.

 The USITC has identified the following as respondents in this investigation:

-Wenzhou Kouvi Hardware Products Co., Ltd., of Wenzh City, Zhejian Province, China;
+Wenzhou Sinco Steel Co., Ltd., of Wenzhou, China;

 The USITC will make a final determination in the investigation at the earliest practicable time.
 Within 45 days after institution of the investigation, the USITC will set a target date for completing the investigation.
 USITC remedial orders in section 337 cases are effective when issued and become final 60 days after issuance unless disapproved for policy reasons by the U.S. Trade Representative within that 60-day period.